peterme.com

 The questions I’ve posed here all boils down to whether the employer will treat you as a person, a human with wants, needs, aspirations, and desire for happiness, or do they just see their staff as a means to making money?
 (And, let me be clear — I’m all for making money, but there’s a point beyond which it just becomes greedy.)
 Never except the answer “It’s just business.”
 There’s no reason humanity and business cannot mix.

-4 Responses to “Don’t allow yourself to be abused by employers (What I would tell interaction design students, #4 in a series)”
+4 thoughts on “Don’t allow yourself to be abused by employers (What I would tell interaction design students, #4 in a series)

 I would add a couple of things, more as directives than questions: